waggle-sensor/summer2023/Arnold/AlexABlog.md

 **July 27th 2023**
 Mostly worked on getting my two lightning talks ready.
 Also published my classifier plugin on ECR and polished my snow science blog.
 Not quite done with it but it's a lot closer than yesterday!

+**July 28th 2023**
+Refined my two talks and got feedback at the meaning.
+Didn't need to make too many changes, but wanted to practice to make sure I had them down.

+**July 31st 2023**
+Some technical difficulties were a little frustrating with my presentation but I thought overall it went alright.
+Definitely would have been better to be there in person but did the best I could given the circumstances.

+**August 1st 2023**
+Found a good street sign/street dataset to use and wrote a script to downscale all the images to create pairs for training.
+The script took a very long time (much longer than expected) but I got a start on my SR blog post in the meantime in preparation for Thursday.

+**August 2nd 2023**
+Got my dataset and model uploaded to LCRC and finished up my blog post for SR. The traffic dataset doesn't look like it's working super well, but I found a dataset called TextZoom that I cannot for the life of me figure out how to download